eoas-ubc/eoas-ubc.github.io/docs/project-outline.md

 This proposed curriculum transformation will happen alongside a re-evaluation of quantitative EOAS course offerings across disciplines.
 The end result will reposition the UBC Earth Science specializations as opportunities for quantitative and computational learning in a highly interdisciplinary domain.

+## Caveat
+This project's proposal was developed during 2018-19, and funded between May 2020 - April 2023.
+Therefore, we began work 2 months after the COVID pandemic dramatically changed the way teaching was delivered.
+Throughout the first 2 years, instructors and students were all working overtime to adapt their teaching and learning practices to the unexpected online learning environment.
+There was little time and energy to devote to transformative developments - UNLESS they directed supported online teaching and learning.
+Therefore, priorities changed and delivered outcomes reflect this shift in context from project concept to project execution.

 ## Contributors

 ### Principles